-- Overall accountability for approval and delivery of the BCF annual programme as defined in the BCF s75 agreement - To approve and sign off the BCF plan - To identify opportunities for further integration of health and social care services.
+- Overall accountability for approval and delivery of the BCF annual programme - To approve and sign off the BCF plan - To sign off of the BCF quarterly returns - To make decisions relating to commissioning and decommissioning of services in relation to the BCF. - To identify opportunities for further integration of health and social care services. - Reallocating financial resources between programme elements